Nilhcem/nilhcem.github.io/_posts/2017-03-13-android-tensorflow-classifier.md

 These commands will make TensorFlow download the inception model and retrain it to detect images from `~/tf_files/games`.
 The script will generate two files: the model in a protobuf file (`retrained_graph.pb`) and a label list of all the objects it can recognize (`retrained_labels.txt`).

-For more information, the best tutorial you can find on the Internet so far is Google's [TensorFlow for Poets][tensorflow-for-poets] codelab (*I highly recommend you to do it*)
+For more information, the best tutorial you can find on the Internet so far is Google's [TensorFlow for Poets][tensorflow-for-poets] codelab (*I highly recommend you to read it*)
 <br><br>